 Don’t hesitate to ask for a free software trial, to see which of the three price options is best suited to your needs.
 Make up your own mind, see for yourself, and save yourself some precious time!

-Using a prospecting table allows each salesperson to manage their activities by prioritising high-potential prospects more easily.
-Collecting and sorting key prospect and customer data allows every salesperson to track their progress by recording all existing discussions and previously-taken actions.
+Using a prospecting table allows each salesperson to manage their activities by prioritizing high-potential prospects more easily.
+Collecting and sorting key prospect and customer data allows every salesperson to track their progress by recording all existing discussions and previously taken actions.

-The classical Excel prospecting spreadsheet can do this, but using additional tools optimises prospecting to help make it swifter and more efficient.
+The classical Excel prospecting spreadsheet can do this, but using additional tools optimizes prospecting to help make it swifter and more efficient.

 Although CRMs fill some of Excel’s deficiencies, they may sometimes be too complex.